Data Breach Prevention in Digital Banking

 Key roles that should be included in the response plan may include incident coordinators, technical experts, legal advisors, communication managers, and senior executives.
 Each role should have a clear understanding of their responsibilities and be trained to handle potential scenarios effectively.

-See also Performance Metrics for Digital Banking
+See also Fraud Detection Algorithms in Digital Banking

 Implementing role-based response strategies not only helps in mitigating the impact of a data breach but also enhances the organization’s overall cybersecurity posture.